 If history can help predict the future, then Hewlett-Packard has a good shot at aptly digesting Palm, analysts say.

-On Wednesday, HP announced plans to buy the legendary developer of the Palm Pilot, the first successful personal digital assistant, for $1.2 billion.
+HP announced plans to buy the legendary developer of the Palm Pilot, the first successful personal digital assistant, for $1.2 billion.

 HP has done well historically when buying companies in industries in which it already operates.
 For instance, HP bought 3Com and was able to immediately add breadth and depth to its existing networking portfolio, said Charles King, principal analyst at Pund-IT.